Codeception/AspectMock/docs/Test.md

 ```

-Mocked functions can be verified for calls.
+Mocked functions can be verified for calls:

 ```php
 <?php